article-index

 Wash All Your Pet's Bedding

-Use a Flea Spray for the Home
+Use a Flea Spray For the Home

-How to Spray for Fleas in House
+How To Spray A House for Fleas

 Each flea spray you buy will come with its own instructions for use on the packaging, but here’s a quick run-down of the general way to use a household flea spray: